List Widget Overview [src]

 These terms are used throughout the documentation when talking about lists and you should be aware of what they refer to.
 These are often generic terms that have a specific meaning in this context.

 Views display data from a model.
-A model is a
+Models implement the

 Last but not least, developers are encouraged to create their own